sglibova/chart-difficulty-with-machine-learning/.ipynb_checkpoints/README-checkpoint.md

 └── presentation.pdf - contains a non-technical presentation of the findings

 ### Acknowledgements / Sources
-A huge thank you to the creators of [Stepmania](https://github.com/stepmania) and to quietly-turning and hurtpiggypig for the [Simply Love Theme](https://github.com/Simply-Love/Simply-Love-SM5) for creating and maintaining this software.
+A huge thank you to the creators of [Stepmania](https://github.com/stepmania) and to quietly-turning and hurtpiggypig for the [Simply Love Theme](https://github.com/Simply-Love/Simply-Love-SM5).